3 days trek in Hoang Su Phi, Ha Giang - part 2

 It crosses rare hamlets or meanders near isolated houses and water points.
-A dog and ducks send some barking and other sounds to signal our passage...
+A dog and some ducks send some noises and other sounds to signal our passage...

 The forest track that we take is the only link to circulate and there reigns a certain activity: the Dao in traditional dress, pickaxe on the shoulder or some fresh plants for pigs, buffaloes in pasture or even in the bath in the rice field...
 It's time to think about lunch!

-Stop at Dao’s place for an excellent meal prepared by the family in a house where three generations had lived and cohabited not far from the track.
+Stop at Dao’s place for an excellent meal prepared by the family in a house where three generations live and cohabitate not far from the track.
 Have some fried pork, chicken, a few bamboo shoots and bindweed, accompanied by a large ladle of rice and two or three glasses of "happy water" to calm our appetite!
 It will be high time to leave after a short nap and a few discussions with the happy family…

 What have you become, Grandma Dao?

 At the same time, the idle grandmother and let's say it, a little absent minded had wandered into this big house and in the courtyard then comes back to sit down next to the little grandchild, in the doorway, before leaving always in silence and sad eyes...

 What have you become, Grandma Dao?
 My recovery is a bit difficult with a long ascent, on the mountainside in the forest.
 The landscape becomes clearer with the rising wind and the few low clouds running in the sky, confirm the approach of a pass...
 The sun is hot and despite this wind, the polo shirt comes out very wet!
 Yet the day is not over...